andrew/ultimate-awesome/README.md

 - [awesome-lit](https://github.com/web-padawan/awesome-lit) - A curated list of awesome Lit resources.
 - [awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl) - Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
 Study notes and a curated list of awesome resources of such topics.
 - [awesome-tiny-object-detection](https://github.com/kuanhungchen/awesome-tiny-object-detection) - 🕶 A curated list of Tiny Object Detection papers and related resources.
+- [awesome-knowledge-graph](https://github.com/totogo/awesome-knowledge-graph) - A curated list of Knowledge Graph related learning materials, databases, tools and other resources.
 - [awesome-zk](https://github.com/ventali/awesome-zk) - A curated list of awesome ZK resources, libraries, tools and more.  .
 - [awesome-slam](https://github.com/kanster/awesome-slam) - A curated list of awesome SLAM tutorials, projects and communities.
 - [awesome-made-by-brazilians](https://github.com/felipefialho/awesome-made-by-brazilians) - 🇧🇷 A collection of amazing open source projects built by brazilian developers.